-I had 2 hours to spend at Tai O Village – a Small village at Lanatau Island.
+I had 2 hours to spend at Tai O Village – a Small village at Lantau Island.
 By then I had already done an excellent cable car ride and a guided tour of the Ngong Ping village started with our guide Julie.
-After the tea tasting session with the ever refreshing blooming tea, we boarded out in the bus for Tai O village
+After the tea tasting session with the ever refreshing blooming tea, we boarded out in the bus for Tai O village.

 History of Tai O Village

 There are around 3000 people who now reside in Tai O Village.
 Located in the western side of Lantau Island, this place was once inhabited by the fishermen of Ming dynasty and the community over here is more than 100 years old.
 Often, the village gets affected by natural calamities and since there was a typhoon a week ago of my visit, we could clearly see the water level marks on the typical stilt houses.
 The large tree which have been there for more than 60 years at the entrance, were also uprooted.

 It is a small community and what attracted me most was that everyone was using a cycle as a mode of transport.
 Just like a small town, it has a school, a library, community centre, temples and many happy faces walking around.
 Take a stroll around the village, keep your camera ready for candid pics and a sneak peak into the lives of these people.
 Being a fishermen village, the primary produce or catch in this case is the fish.
 So, one will see many stalls only selling various fish products.
 Dried fish gill is sold in plenty here as are various dried fishes and pastes and pickles made out of them.
 There are plenty of these stores in every lane and bylane where you may not even recognise half of the products.
 As much has been spoken about the stilt houses, it is also important to note that there are permanent well built houses and structures to support the community.